ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - which shard holds which keys
     - mod hashing - mod on hashkey is naive approach to determine cache shart to query (lots of misses when adding/removing shards)
     - consistent hashing is good algo, way fewer cache misses
-        - disadvantages: the circle is not split evenly
-        - disadvantage: domino effect, a server failure causes it's whole load to go to next shard, and that can snowball
-        - simple mitigations: have a server appear multiple times on circle
-        - good algos: jump hash by google in 2014, or yahoo video platform proportional hashing
 - heirarchical cache strategy - service check a local cache (in-memory) before checking a distribted cache
     - often the cache client will implement the local cache
 - cache server picking
     - client lib could do heavy lifting of maintaing list
     - proxy server, all client libs call proxy, and proxy figures out which cache shard to hit
     - client lib hits a random cache shard, and cache shard reroutes to proper shard, redis clusters do this
+### CONSISTENT HASHING
+- basic approach: split a space conceptually into a ring of N slots
+    - hash the key and then mod by space size: `K = h(key) % N`
+    - hash all the server IDs and mod by space size `S = h(serverID) % N`
+    - then going clockwise, the first server slot you find is the server that handles the keys request
+- issue: the circle is not split evenly b/w servers, so some take more load than other
+    - solution: have a server appear multiple times on circle (virtual servers)
+        - create multiple hash functions, one hash func for each new set of virtual servers
+- bigger issue: domino effect, a server failure causes it's whole load to go to next shard, and that can snowball
+- good algos: jump hash by google in 2014, or yahoo video platform proportional hashing

 ## LOAD BALANCING